 Kuronushi Yama 黒主山 – An Immortal Poet

 The tenth-century poet Ōtomo-no-Kuronushi was considered one of the six poetic geniuses of the early Heian period.
 It’s said that his poetry was so great that he became a deity, enshrined in the neighboring province of Shiga.
-Kuronushi enjoying the beauty of cherry blossoms – a favorite Japanese pastime – forms the central image for a famous yōkyoku or noh song called “Shiga.”
+Kuronushi enjoying the beauty of cherry blossoms—a favorite Japanese pastime—forms the central image for a famous yōkyoku or noh theater song called “Shiga.”

-Like many yamaboko, Saigyō Yama was destroyed in the Ōnin War.
+Like many yamaboko, Saigyō Yama was destroyed in the Ōnin War, which ravaged Kyoto.
 When it was relaunched, my acquaintance said, it had the name Kuronushi Yama.
 The “new” float featured an elder man enjoying cherry blossoms, and the elder wasn’t sure how or why the name change took place.

-This story exemplifies how much of the Gion Festival’s history is and has been an oral tradition.
+This story exemplifies how much of the Gion Festival’s history is and has been an oral tradition, as well as how many of its mysteries remain to come to light.
 Interviews with chōnai members combined with other research methods reveal the rich and varied history of this ancient festival.

-Note the remarkable collection of Chinese textiles at Kuronushi Yama.
-The modern display area is large enough that originals and reproductions can be viewed and compared side by side.
+Note Kuronushi Yama’s remarkable collection of Chinese textiles.
+Unusually, its modern display area is spacious enough we can enjoy viewing and comparing originals and contemporary reproductions side by side.